Langston University: Athletics

 The Langston athletic teams are called the Lions.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sooner Athletic Conference since the 2018–19 academic year.
-The Lions previously competed as a member of the Red River Athletic Conference (RRAC) from 1998–99 to 2017–18.
-They were also a member of the Southwestern Athletic Conference (SWAC) from 1931–32 to 1956–57, which is currently an NCAA Division I FCS athletic conference.
+The Lions previously competed as a member of the Red River Athletic Conference from 1998–99 to 2017–18.
+They were also a member of the Southwestern Athletic Conference from 1931–32 to 1956–57, which is currently an NCAA Division I FCS athletic conference.

-Langston competes in nine intercollegiate varsity sports: Men's sports include basketball, football and track & field; while women's sports include basketball, cheer, softball, track & field and volleyball.
+Langston competes in nine intercollegiate varsity sports: Men's sports include basketball, football, and track and field, while women's sports include basketball, cheer, softball, track and field, and volleyball.